 PLEASE SEE NEWS PAGE FOR PICTURES & MORE DETAILS OF A SOLIDARITY VIGIL THAT RECENTLY TOOK TAKE PLACE IN CRAVEN ARMS FOLLOWING THE RECENT ATTACK IN CHRISTCHURCH .....
 AND JOINT VISITS TO LOCAL CHRISTIAN CHURCHES ONGOING FOLLOWING THE EASTER DAY BOMBS IN SRI LANKA

 CHRISTCHURCH TERROR ATTACK

-Please see below the text of the letter our Chair has sent to our Muslim Community in South Shropshire today in regards of the attack in Christchurch NZ
+Please see below the text of the letter our Chair sent to our Muslim Community in South Shropshire following the attack in Christchurch NZ

 Dear Imam Peerbhai (our good friend Sohayb)